 - Use a script to help you use consistent restorative language (example below).
 Due to social, cultural or SEN differences, some students may not be able to maintain eye contact.
-Students should therefore not be prompted to look at a member of staff. - Refer to "Respect, Ready, Safe" and The Wellington Way. - What are the students going to hear? - Use consistent, non-punitive language with an even tone.
-An apology should not be prompted/forced as it will be insincere.
-An apology should be spontaneous and child-led.
-How are the students going to feel?
+Students should therefore not be prompted to look at a member of staff. - Refer to "Respect, Ready, Safe" and The Wellington Way. - Use consistent, non-punitive language with an even tone. - An apology should not be prompted/forced as it will be insincere.
+An apology should be spontaneous and child-led. - 'Feeling' type questions help students articulate themselves and encourages empathy for others.
+They also create a clear link between thoughts, emotions and actions, which in turn creates connectedness, kindness and emotional intelligence.